CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 A tutorial on, and series of scripts for, scraping [Baggio Wong's](https://github.com/BaggioWongHK) cantolounge.com [Jyutping Chart](https://cantolounge.com/jyutping-chart/) and converting the individual audio files to consolidated drilling exercises of a desired length.

+The consolidated drilling exercises are available https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/tree/main/Scripts%20and%20files/Ready%20audio%20files%20and%20word%20docs for those who may want them without following the tutorial.

 ## Motivation

 I was looking for Cantonese tone drills where I could listen and repeat the various sounds and tones in the language for around 15 minutes.
-The Cantolounge Jyutping Chart is a fantastic resource, but if one wants to use it daily to improve tones it is a bit tedious to navigate between each sound file and it is difficult to keep track of one's place over time.
+The Cantolounge Jyutping Chart is a fantastic resource, but if one wants to use it daily to improve one's tones it is a bit tedious to navigate between each sound file and it is difficult to keep track of one's place over time.
 I therefore set out to scrape all the audio files and consolidate them into larger files, while also grabbing the Jyutping itself to follow along with.

 It is worth noting that the audio files are all freely available [here](https://github.com/BaggioWongHK/jyutping-chart), however I believe that the raw audio files are not in the same order as their corresponding Jyutping.
 One way to preserve that order is to crawl the site.

+## Summary of what I did

+1. Grabbed JSON from the site and used it to get a list of characters
+2. Formatted the list of characters
+3. Included the list as an array in a script which systematically downloaded each audio file (the urls for which made reference to each character)
+4. Combined the audio files into one big file
+5. Split the big file into 5 seperate files
+6. Prepared a doc with both the characters and Jyutping to follow along with while drilling

 ## Tutorial

+### Step 0: prerequisites

+Ideally you should have some familiarity with programming, particularly Ruby, and you should know the basics of navigating the command line.
+That being said, I think even someone with no programming experience should be able to follow along (albeit, perhaps, with significant effort and a bunch of googling).

 ### Step 1: grabbing the Chinese characters